-- Mr. Melone a former senior executive of Verizon Communications Inc. ("Verizon"), through his more than 35 years in the telecommunications industry, including responsibility for managing infrastructure assets and more than 20,000 cell towers and over 50,000 wireless cell sites; - Mr. Patel, through his experience as EVP, Merger and Integration at T-Mobile during its merger with Sprint Corporation ("Sprint"), including addressing the synergy opportunity to evaluate the combined T-Mobile and Sprint tower lease portfolio; and - Mr. Singer, through his experience as Senior EVP and CFO of American Tower Corporation ("AMT"), the largest owner of wireless towers in the world and with a domestic tower portfolio comparable to the Company: - 4 of the 12 Company Nominees have relevant experience in the fiber industry: - Ms. Christy, through her more than 25-year career in the telecommunications and high-technology sector, where she held senior executive roles leading and developing major infrastructure portfolios-including tower, fiber and small cell-and her board role with CTIA, a wireless communications industry trade association; - Mr. Melone, through his experience as EVP and Chief Technology Officer ("CTO") of Verizon and as Senior Vice President ("SVP") and CTO of its subsidiary, Verizon Wireless; - Mr. Patel, through his experience as CFO of Level 3 Communications, Inc. during its merger with CenturyLink, Inc., creating a leading global network services company with a larger global footprint, enhanced product and IT services portfolio and larger fiber network; and - Mr. Stephens, through his extensive experience in the fiber and telecommunications industry, having served as EVP and President, Business Services Division of Altice USA, Inc. and in other senior leadership positions in the sector; and - 3 of the 12 Company Nominees bring the perspective of a stockholder, by virtue of their experience of having held senior investment roles at large institutional investment managers or hedge fund managers, including one Company Nominee who is affiliated with Elliott, a significant Company stockholder (for information about Elliott's beneficial ownership of our Common Stock, see "VIII.
-Other Matters-Beneficial Ownership of Common Stock"); - the fact that the Board believes its current makeup results in a high-functioning and attentive Board that is greater than the sum of its individual members, as highly qualified as each may be; - the fact that each Company Nominee, except for Mr. Melone, the Company's Interim President and CEO, is independent as defined under New York Stock Exchange ("NYSE") listing standards; - the fact that none of the Company Nominees, except Mr. Melone, is a current or former executive officer of the Company; - the fact that none of the Company Nominees are related to each other or to any executive officer of the Company; and - the fact that each of the Company Nominees is below the Company's director retirement age of 72.
+- Mr. Melone, a former senior executive of Verizon Communications Inc. ("Verizon"), through his more than 35 years in the telecommunications industry, including responsibility for managing infrastructure assets and more than 20,000 cell towers and over 50,000 wireless cell sites; - Mr. Moskowitz, through his experience as former CEO of Centennial Towers Holding LP, a developer, owner and operator of wireless communications towers in Latin America; - Mr. Patel, through his experience as EVP, Merger and Integration at T-Mobile during its merger with Sprint Corporation ("Sprint"), including addressing the synergy opportunity to evaluate the combined T-Mobile and Sprint tower lease portfolio; and - Mr. Singer, through his experience as CFO and Treasurer of AMT, the largest owner of wireless towers in the world and with a domestic tower portfolio comparable to the Company; - 5 of the 13 Company Nominees have relevant experience in the fiber industry: - Ms. Christy, through her more than 25-year career in the telecommunications and high-technology sector, where she held senior executive roles leading and developing major infrastructure portfolios-including tower, fiber and small cell-and her board role with CTIA, a wireless communications industry trade association; - Mr. Melone, through his experience as EVP and Chief Technology Officer ("CTO") of Verizon and as Senior Vice President ("SVP") and CTO of its subsidiary, Verizon Wireless; - Mr. Moskowitz, through his experience as former CEO of NextG Networks, a provider of fiber-based small cell solutions; - Mr. Patel, through his experience as CFO of Level 3 Communications, Inc. during its merger with CenturyLink, Inc., creating a leading global network services company with a larger global footprint, enhanced product and IT services portfolio and larger fiber network; and - Mr. Stephens, through his extensive experience in the fiber and telecommunications industry, having served as EVP and President, Business Services Division of Altice USA, Inc. and in other senior leadership positions in the sector; and - 3 of the 13 Company Nominees bring the perspective of a stockholder, by virtue of their experience of having held senior investment roles at large institutional investment managers or hedge fund managers, including one Company Nominee who is affiliated with Elliott, a significant Company stockholder (for information about Elliott's beneficial ownership of our Common Stock, see "VIII.
+Other Matters-Beneficial Ownership of Common Stock"); - the fact that the Board believes its current makeup results in a high-functioning and attentive Board that is greater than the sum of its individual members, as highly qualified as each may be; - the fact that, each Company Nominee, except for Mr. Melone, the Company's Special Advisor, and Mr. Moskowitz, the Company's President and CEO, is independent as defined under New York Stock Exchange ("NYSE") listing standards; - the fact that none of the Company Nominees, except Messrs.
+Melone and Moskowitz, is a current or former executive officer of the Company; - the fact that none of the Company Nominees are related to each other or to any executive officer of the Company; and the fact that each of the Company Nominees is below the Company's director retirement age of 72.